-Introduction of Scope 2 GHG emissions
+Introduction Of Scope 2 Emissions

 Scope 2 GHG emissions for an office refer to the indirect greenhouse gas emissions that occur from the generation of purchased electricity, heat, or steam consumed by the office.
 These emissions are produced off-site at the facilities where the energy is generated but are associated with the office's energy consumption.